singhtanika123-ctrl/tanika-singh/README.md

 # tanika-singh
-This is a repository for git and github class
+This is a repository for git and github class.